Skip to Main Content

 TAKE A LOOK

-“Ansys SCADE Architect simulation software allows us to design our system in a way that ensures flexibility to change, the possibility of group work, and — most importantly — compliance with the security requirements of embedded systems.”
+“Ansys SCADE Architect software allows us to design our system in a way that ensures flexibility to change, the possibility of group work, and — most importantly — compliance with the security requirements of embedded systems.”

 — Jacek Czarnigowski, professor, Lublin University of Technology